 Although acceptance rates fluctuate slightly each year, the overall pattern shows a steady drop — meaning Berkeley is becoming more competitive as application numbers rise faster than seats available.

-In-State vs Out-of-State — Does It Matter?
+In-State vs Out-of-State: Does It Matter?

-In-state applicants: slightly higher odds
+- In-state applicants: slightly higher odds

-Out-of-state applicants: slightly lower than in-state
+- Out-of-state applicants: slightly lower

-International applicants: often face the most competition
+- International applicants: often the most competitive pool

 Berkeley in the UC System — How It Compares